Drug and Alcohol Overdose Prevention Resources

 You can go to stopodne.com to find Narcan near you and participating pharmacies across Nebraska.

-Is there harm associated with Naloxone (Narcan) when used on someone?
+Can Naloxone (Narcan) cause harm when used on someone?

 Naloxone (Narcan) will not harm someone if you give it to them and they are not overdosing on an opioid.
 You still need to call 911 and wait with the person until the first responders arrive.

-Why do I need to stay after administering Naloxone (Narcan)?
+Why do I need to stay after using Naloxone (Narcan)?

-Naloxone works to reverse opioid overdose in the body for 30 – 90 minutes.
-But many opioids remain in the body longer.
-Therefore, one of the most important steps to take is to call 911 and remain until the responders arrive (NIDA).
+Naloxone works to stop opioid overdose in the body for 30 – 90 minutes.
+But many opioids stay in the body longer.
+Call 911 and stay until the responders arrive (NIDA).

 I am struggling with recovery?